nikita1askin/file_dropper/README.md

 5. Position of a folder in which file should be putten after upload.

 ### Screenshot:
-Make a screenshot of the upload button and put it in /img folder near script.
+Make a screenshot of the upload button and file img.
+Put files in /img folder near script.

 ### How to use this script:
 Open windows side by side (On the left Browser, on right finder (as Lis view))